SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

 - There is no health reason to stop smoking

 Now, with positions like that, why do they even hold medical licenses, let alone testify before the Senate _against vaccines in the midst of a pandemic_?
-And why do we tolerate so many Republicans who enable this sort of crap?
+And why do half of us encourage so many Republican politicians who enable this sort of crap?

 Why does the frail gleam of a ray of good news have to be accompanied by right-wing self-destructive idiocy?